 - Letter or in person at our Main Detachment: 14355 57 Avenue, Surrey, BC V3X 1A9.

-If you do not want to contact the Surrey RCMP directly but still have concerns about your interactions with police, you can also contact the Commission for Public Complaints against the RCMP:
+If you do not want to contact the Surrey RCMP directly but still have concerns about your interactions with police, you can also contact the Civilian Review and Complaints Comission for the RCMP :

 - Telephone: 1-800-665-6878

 - Letter: P.O.
 Box 88689, Surrey BC, V3W 0X1

 The Surrey RCMP strongly encourages residents to play a role in preventing crime by participating in programs like Block Watch.